alanckeegan/dadjokes/README.md

 ## Requirements

 Your application should display a large button that, when clicked, fetches a random dad joke from the Dad Jokes API and displays it to the user.
 It should look as similar as possible to the image provided below.
-You could, as a bonus, have a random dad joke appear when the app loads.

 ![Your app should looks something like this!](https://drive.google.com/file/d/1N_aFEN18nua-42HhgessxE3XwnqBbz-K/view)

-## Bonus
+## Yoga Stretch Goals

+* Have a random dad joke appear on app load.
-* Write functional components using `Hooks`.
+* After you write your components in traditional React, then rewrite functional components using `Hooks`.
 * Try using `useEffect` instead of the component traditional lifecycle methods.
 * Give your app some style!

-## Even Bigger Bonus
+## Crossfit Stretch Goals

 Build a queue that stores the 10 most recently retrieved dad jokes!
 Additionally, add some buttons that let you scroll back and forth through the queue.